Policy Number: SPG202003

 - ensure the complaint/allegation is registered in the Child Protection Database and intake protocols, followed in line with attached procedures

-- identify whether the alleged conduct requires a report to external authorities, which may include NSW police, Community Services, NSW Ombudsman, or other agencies such as the Provincial Leader of a Religious Order if the complaint relates to a Religious
+- identify whether the alleged conduct requires a report to external authorities, which may include NSW Police, Department of Communities and Justice, NSW Office of the Children’s Guardian, or other agencies such as the Provincial Leader of a Religious Order if the complaint relates to a Religious

 - undertake a risk assessment at the commencement of a matter, to inform SCS of actual or perceived risks which are present or likely to arise in a particular matter, and assist with the strategies or interim measures necessary to mitigate risk and protect the integrity of the investigation

-A child is a person under the age of 18 years.
-With respect to matters notifiable to FACS, a child is defined as a person under 16 years.
+Child – a person under the age of 18 Regarding matters notifiable to the Department of Communities & Justice, a child is a person under 16 years.

-Findings are made on each complaint at the conclusion of the process.
-The NSW Ombudsman and Office of Children’s Guardian Guidelines provide headings for findings of investigations within its jurisdiction and SCS relies upon these (see relevant fact sheet for details).
+Findings – Findings are made on each complaint at the conclusion of the The Office of Children’s Guardian Guidelines provide headings for findings of investigations within its jurisdiction and SCS relies upon these (see relevant fact sheet for details).
 Matters not in that jurisdiction rely on commonly used industry-relevant terminology.

 Findings of matters managed at school level are determined by the Principal in consultation with SCS staff.
-Findings of matters managed by SCS are determined by the relevant SCS staff in consultation with the Team Leader: Child Protection.
+Findings of matters managed by SCS are determined by the relevant SCS staff in consultation with the Supervisor: Child Safety.

-For the purposes of this document, a complaint or allegation is considered to be any issue raised regarding the conduct of an employee of SCS in relation to children or young people, where such conduct is considered to be of a nature which may constitute reportable conduct in accordance with the Ombudsman Act 1974 (NSW).
+Complaint/Allegation – For the purposes of this document, a complaint or allegation is considered to be any issue raised regarding the conduct of an employee of SCS in relation to children or young people, where such conduct is considered to be of a nature which may constitute reportable conduct in accordance with the Children’s Guardian Act 2019 (NSW).

 - child or young person subject of the complaint is interviewed and relevant parent consent obtained